hsotoparada/DeepPhasePick/README.md

 ## Thanks:

-The development of DeepPhasePick method has received financial support from:
+The development of DeepPhasePick method has received financial support from

 -  The HAzard and Risk Team (HART) initiative of the GFZ German Research Centre for Geosciences in collaboration with the Institute of GeoSciences, Energy, Water and Environment of the Polytechnic University Tirana, Albania and the KIT Karlsruhe Institute of Technology.